Answers to your questions...

 The Festival performs through light showers.
 Should any performance be rained out before the first intermission, patrons may exchange their tickets for another performance within two business days.
 If a performance is stopped at intermission or after, the evening will be considered complete and no ticket exchanges will be possible.

 Our performances will not exceed two & a half hours on the stage (we promise!).
 This does not include intermission.

 Family members of all ages are welcome!
 We find that most children ages eight and over are attentive throughout our performances.

 The Illinois Shakespeare Festival hires professional actors from across the country.
 As part of our educational mission through Illinois State University, the Festival also hires 12 acting interns and 10 production interns in the company.

 We have the best picnic spots in town!
 You are always welcome to bring your own food and drink to the Festival... but to make your life easier, we have food and drinks on-site including a great selection of beer and wine, snacks and ice cream.
-Dinners can be purchased from Two Blokes and a Bus on Tuesdays or pre-ordered from Kelly's Bakery and Cafe on Wednesdays through Sundays.
+Dinners can be purchased from The Bus, an authentic London double-decker bus affectionately named Victoria, on Tuesdays and Saturdays.
+You may also choose to pre-order meals from Kelly's Bakery and Cafe on Tuesdays through Sundays.
 See the 'meals' section for more information.